actris-cloudnet/dataportal-docs/api/data-portal.md

 ### `GET /api/visualizations` → `Visualization[]`

 Queries the metadata of visualizations.
 It offers the same parameters as the [Product files](#get-apifiles--file) -route for filtering the results, with an additional parameter `variable` for fetching visualizations for a specific `ProductVariable`.
-The route responds with an array of `Visualization` objects.
+The route responds with a list of `Visualization` objects.

 Example request: